We aim to take precautions to make your stay as safe as possible.

 We have a fire pit for camp fires with logs available on request and a decked picnic area with a goldfish pond and summer house [a small fridge is located here for campers to use].
 There is also a small bird-watching hut where barn owls have been seen as they nest nearby.

 Places Of Interest

-Our local church St Helens has a 300 foot spire, so is a useful land mark to let you know you are close to the site.
-The church was built in the 13th century and has a 4 sar rating in Britain’s 1000 best churches, which puts us in the top 100.
+Our local church, which is in close proximity to Poachers Patch caravan and campsite, St Helens, has a 300 foot spire, so is a useful land mark to let you know you are close to the site.
+The church was built in the 13th century and has a 4 star rating in Britain’s 1000 best churches, which puts us in the top 100.
 Brant Broughton also has a 17th century Society of Friends [Quaker] Meeting House and a charming Methodist chapel.
 They all welcome visitors.